SVG CSS vs Inline Styles vs Presentation Attributes in C#

 CSS-based styling is the most scalable approach when working with SVG, especially for documents that:

 Unlike inline styles, CSS rules can be changed in one place and affect the entire document.
-So, CSS styling is the most maintainable approach for complex SVGs, but its effectiveness depends on the absence of conflicting inline styles.
+CSS styling is usually the most maintainable approach for complex SVGs, but its effectiveness depends on the absence of conflicting inline styles.

 Adding a <style> Element in C#